Citronics/buildroot-fp2/buildroot-external/board/lemon_rauc/README.md

 ## Overview

-This configuration implements a robust A/B update system using RAUC (Robust Auto-Update Controller) with a modified version of lk2nd that supports U-Boot environment variables.
+This configuration implements an A/B update system using RAUC (Robust Auto-Update Controller) with a modified version of lk2nd that supports U-Boot environment variables.
 The system has two complete slots (A and B), each containing a boot partition and a rootfs partition.

 ### Prerequisites: Modified lk2nd